KauzClay/docs-tap/services-toolkit/tutorials/direct-secret-references.hbs.md

     From the output, record the value of `CLAIM REF`.

-7. Create an application workload by running a command similar to the following example:
+7. Create an application workload.
+If you are using a multicluster Tanzu Application Platform topology, create the application workload on the Build cluster.
+Run a command similar to the following example:

     ```console
     tanzu apps workload create WORKLOAD-NAME \